phaserjs/phaser/README.md

 With 400 pages of content you'll find detailed articles, game development "Making Of" guides and tutorials.
 All were written using the latest version of Phaser, so you won't be learning any out-dated tricks here.

-As well as the book you get all the source code, graphics and assets to go with it, as well as lots of extras too.
+As well as the book you get all the source code, graphics and assets to go with it, and lots of extras too.

 [Read More](http://phaser.io/interphase)